 Every semester we spent time in a classroom assisting a teacher.
-One day I walked into a classroom and saw “my kid”.
+One day I walked into a classroom and “my kid” from camp was there.
 When he saw me he walked up and grabbed my hand and had me sit down next to him.
 He had a communication board and began talking to me.
 His teacher started to tear up.
 She had never seen him grab someone’s hand.
-I explained our connection, but she was till shocked.
+I explained our connection, but she was still shocked.
 She said that when he came into her class that the first couple of months he would just curl up in a ball and sit under a table.
 I spent so much time in different classes that I really felt I understood my future.
 I loved my education program at UTK.
 I continued at UTK to acquire my Masters in Special Education.
-While receiving my Masters at UTK in 2000 I was also working in an Open Arms Care home for people with severe disabilities.
-Since I had the day-to-day experience with kids with sever disabilities I looked into other settings for my student teaching.
-The program at UTK helps you experience the gamut of special education classrooms you will be certified for; my favorite experience was sixth grade inclusion.
+While receiving my Masters at UTK in 2000, I was also working in an Open Arms Care home for people with severe disabilities.
+Since I had the day-to-day experience with kids with severe disabilities, I looked into other settings for my student teaching.
+The program at UTK helps you experience the gamut of special education classrooms you will be certified for; my favorite experience was sixth-grade inclusion.
 I had never thought of inclusion too much since I was so focused on the intensive small group setting of helping kids with severe disabilities.
-My mentor teacher showed me the whole new world of inclusion and I fell for it hook, line and sinker.
-When I began looking for jobs all I wanted was sixth grade inclusion.
+My mentor teacher showed me the whole new world of inclusion, and I fell for it hook, line and sinker.
+When I began looking for jobs, all I wanted was sixth-grade inclusion.

 I found a small southern district that would let me have a couple of inclusion classes and teach small group reading and math.
 I have been in this district since I signed my first contract with them.
 The principal who hired me asked me in my interview what I wanted my teaching day to look like in 5 years.
-I told her I would like to have all inclusive classes.
+I told her I would like to have all-inclusive classes.
 I spent over ten years in special education teaching every subject in small group and co-taught settings.
 I eventually realized that I loved teaching science the most.
 Thankfully the system I am in accommodated that desire and I became the special education science teacher for small group and co-taught classes.
-My system was very supportive of their teachers and provided a plethora of continuing education.
+My district was very supportive of their teachers and provided a plethora of continuing education.
 I became certified to teach students who were gifted and English Language Learners.
-I appreciate that they help us expand our teaching options.
-I also became certified in middle grades general eduction reading, science and social studies.
-For a while I was in all co-taught classes and sometimes I worked with general education teachers who allowed me to collaborate with them and sometimes I didn’t.
-When a general education science teacher position opened at my school and I asked my principal if I could switch.
-I wanted an opportunity to be a teacher leader and that wasn’t going to happen in the special education department.
-I told him I wanted to influence more students, be a teacher leader, and see how different gen. ed. really was from sped.
+I appreciate that the district helped us expand our teaching options and knowledge.
+I became certified in middle grades general education reading, science and social studies.
+For a while, I was the special education teacher in all co-taught classes, and sometimes I worked with general education teachers who allowed me to collaborate with them and other times I didn’t.
+When a general education science teacher position opened at my school, and I asked my principal if I could switch.
+I wanted an opportunity to be a teacher leader, and that wasn’t going to happen in the special education department.
+I told him I wanted to influence more students, be a teacher leader, and see how different teaching general education really was from special education.
 He said that I was a great special education teacher and he really needed me to stay in my role as a special education teacher.
-After three years of the having a general education science teacher leave and my persistence of wanting to switch, I was allowed to switch over.
+After three years of the having a general education science teacher leave and my persistence of wanting to switch, I was finally switched to teaching general education.
 I have loved being a general education science teacher and having a role as a team leader!

 Like I said, I was never a “good student” until I began my education classes.
-Yet, after being a teacher for a long time I started to find myself contemplating grad school.
+Now that I had found my niche of knowledge I yearned to soak up, I started finding myself contemplating grad school.
 After looking at the options, Specialist or Doctorate, I realized that if I was going to go back to school it would be for a Doctorate.
-Next decision was deciding if I would acquire a PhD or EdD.
-My gracious parents said I could move home and live with them if I wanted to pursue the PhD route, but I really wanted to do this on my own, so EdD was the only option.
-I also didn’t have a desire to teach at the collegial level or spend my time researching and publishing.
-As I perused through the EdD concentrations I felt that curriculum and instruction were my passions.
+A specialist seemed like another Master’s degree and would take almost as long as the classes for a Doctorate.
+Next decision was deciding if I would acquire a Ph.D. or EdD.
+The programs I found for the Ph.D. were full-time and would, therefore, require me leaving my teaching job.
+My gracious parents said I could move home and live with them if I wanted to pursue the Ph.D. route, but I really wanted to do this on my own, so Ed.D. was the only option.
+I also didn’t have a desire to teach only at the collegial level or spend my time researching and publishing.
+As I perused through the Ed.D. concentrations at different schools, I felt that curriculum and instruction were my passions.
 I always enjoyed making lesson plans and curriculum writing.
 Now it was time for choosing a school.
-I had a desire of expanding my knowledge of our nations educational system so I looked at schools not in the south.
+I had a desire of expanding my knowledge of our nations educational system so I looked at schools in the north and west.
 After three years of talking myself in and out of grad school, I found Northeastern’s Doctoral program, applied and was accepted.

-Prior to grad school I didn’t read journals, books, articles, or anything about the history of education or what was occurring in education research.
+Prior to grad school, I didn’t read journals, books, articles, or anything about the history of education or what was occurring in education research.
 I was a teacher.
 I researched teaching strategies, lessons, activities, and content, but everything I read about pertained to the lessons in my classroom.
 I was more about the what in my classroom.
 Now I am a scholarly practitioner.
-I want to know about why, who, how, and when in education, not just my classroom.
+I want to know why, who, how, and when in education, not just my classroom.
 I am very interested in educational policy.
 The why behind the rules and red tape in education is intriguing.
-I miss writing and having conversations about educational practices, policies and trends, so I decided blogging is good beginning.
+I miss writing and having conversations about educational practices, policies, and trends, so I decided to blog is a good beginning.